incoming-inc/ios-sdk/existing-project-common.md

 	        // ISDK method forward
 	        ISDKAppDelegateHelper.application(application, didFinishLaunchingWithOptions:launchOptions!)

 	        // Register for remote notifications.
-The Incoming PVN uses silent remote notifications for content updates.
+The Incoming iOS uses silent remote notifications for content updates.
-	        // You must call this method at some stage for the push video service to operate correctly.
+	        // You must call this method at some stage. it will not prompt a notification permission dialog to the end-user, as only
+			// *silent* notifications are used.
 	        ISDKAppDelegateHelper.registerForRemoteNotifications()

-	        // This will pop-up the OS permission dialog, feel free to
-	        // integrate them differently in your workflow ISDKAppDelegateHelper.registerForNotifications()

-	        // set UNNUserNotificationCenter delegate
-	        if #available(iOS 10.0, *) {
-				ISDKAppDelegateHelper.application(application, didFinishLaunchingWithOptions:launchOptions)
-				let notificationCenter = UNUserNotificationCenter.current()
-				notificationCenter.delegate = self
-	        }

 	        // the two following calls are optional.
 They enable location and motion data collection
 	        // which improves the timing prediction of Push Video Notifications.